 Lockheed Martin successfully completed MK 41 Vertical Launch System (VLS) "push-through" testing of a simulated Long Range Anti-Ship Missile (LRASM).

 Lockheed Martin is executing a LRASM contract, funded by DARPA and the U.S. Navy, to demonstrate tactically-relevant prototypes of a next generation anti-surface warfare weapon that can be either air or surface launched.
 The long range capability of LRASM will enable target engagement from well outside the range of direct counter-fire weapons.
-LRASM will also employ active and passive survivability features to penetrate advanced integrated air defense systems.
+LRASM will also employ enhanced survivability features to penetrate advanced integrated air defense systems.
 The combination of range, survivability, and lethality ensures mission success.